Dominate World Tour: Commercial performance

 Researcher Lee Hyun-ji from Eugene Investment & Securities predicted that the Dominate World Tour would attract 1.7 million people for the original 41 shows, which is an average of 40,000 people per show.
 In February 2025, it was estimated that the tour will attract 2.2 million people worldwide for the total shows, the largest amount for a single concert tour by a South Korean artist.

-With the Dominate World Tour, Stray Kids became the first South Korean act to perform in several venues: Estádio do Morumbi, São Paolo, Globe Life Field, Arlington, Rogers Stadium, Toronto (also the first overall artist); Johan Cruijff Arena, Amsterdam; Deutsche Bank Park, Frankfurt; Tottenham Hotspur Stadium, London; Riyadh Air Metropolitano, Madrid; and Stadio Olimpico, Rome.
+With the Dominate World Tour, Stray Kids became the first South Korean act to perform in several venues: Estádio do Morumbi, São Paulo; T-Mobile Park, Seattle; Camping World Stadium, Orlando; Nationals Park, Washington, D.C.; Wrigley Field, Chicago; Globe Life Field, Arlington; Rogers Stadium, Toronto (also the first overall artist); Johan Cruijff Arena, Amsterdam; Deutsche Bank Park, Frankfurt; Tottenham Hotspur Stadium, London; Riyadh Air Metropolitano, Madrid; and Stadio Olimpico, Rome.
 The tour was also the largest concert by a solo South Korean artist and the first by an Asian act in the Netherlands, Germany, and Spain.
 According to Billboard, the tour was the biggest ever concert tour in Latin America, North America, and Europe, sold 1.3 million tickets and grossed million in 2025, including two shows in Hong Kong.
 Pollstar ranked Stray Kids number two on the "Top 20 Global Concert Tours", the highest K-pop artist.

+Media

+Stray Kids: The Dominate Experience

+A concert film of the Dominate World Tour, titled Stray Kids: The Dominate Experience, was released on February 6, 2026, by Crosswalk in North America and Universal Pictures internationally.
+With a runtime of 145 minutes, it features the footage of the Dominate World Tour at SoFi Stadium, Inglewood.
+The film was directed by Paul Dugdale and produced by Live Nation Studios, while Farah X directed the documentary segments.
+Live Nation reported that the film's ticket sales in the United States sold $1.4 million on the first day of ticket selling.
+As of 8 February 2026, it has grossed $5.7 million at the North American box office and $20 million worldwide, and would rank first at the box office on its opening day.